aptech/docs/docs/CR-eqSolvemtOutCreate.rst

     //Initialize structure
     c = eqSolvemtOutCreate();

-The members of an eqSolvemtOut structure and default values are described in the manual entry for eqSolvemt.
+The members of an :class:`eqSolvemtOut` structure and default values are described in the manual entry for :func:`eqSolvemt`.

 Source
 ------